The Black Boys rebellion: Kidnapping of Lieutenant Grant

 On May 28, 1765, while out patrolling a few miles north of Fort Loudoun, a small group of Black Boys led by James Smith spotted an officer of the 42nd Foot on horseback.
 The Black Boys waylaid the officer and discovered that it was Grant.
 They held Grant captive overnight, with Smith telling him that "the Country would Rise and take the Fort by force of Arms, and by that means they would have all the goods in the Fort as well as their Own Arms."
 Smith added that "they were as Ready for a Rebellion as we were to oppose it, and they acknowledge that their proceedings were Contrary to law."
 Grant offered to return the firearms that had been confiscated.
 Smith brought Grant to Justice Smith where the lieutenant gave a bond for £40 if the weapons were not returned within five weeks.
-After five weeks passed, Grant neither paid £40 nor returned the nine firearms taken in March.
+Despite this, Grant neither paid £40 nor returned the nine firearms taken in March even after the five-week deadline had passed.